Volcán Isluga National Park: Peaks

 There are numerous peaks in the national park.
-The most prominent include the Qinsachata Hill (5400 m.a.s.l), Tatajachura Hill (5252 m.a.s.l.), the Isluga Volcano (5218 m.a.s.l.) and the Catarama (5207 m.a.s.l.).
+The most prominent include the Qinsachata Hill (5400 m), Tatajachura Hill (5252 m), the Isluga Volcano (5218 m) and the Catarama (5207 m).

 Flora

 The park has the usual flora that grows at high altitudes.
 Numerous species of cacti and queñoas are native to the park.

 The park includes cultural heritage of the Aymara people.
 There are several ceremonial towns within the park, such as Isluga.